 Non-technical writers, designers, artists, and the like inherently think and work outside of the box.
-For many of us right-brained creatives, working from home is AWESOME, as long as we control our inclination for creative “squirreling.”
+For many of us right-brained creatives, working from home is ideal, as long as we avoid creative rabbit holes.
 Here are five tips to avoid getting sidetracked by unplanned brilliance throughout the day, for more productive, on-purpose creativity:

 - Prioritize daily goals in advance.
 Need to get ten things done?
 List them all, then highlight the top three most urgent tasks & commit to completing those no matter what.
 Once you knock those out, highlight the next three, and so on.